erikbenedict/squad-sync/README.md

 1. Click on the link in the Deployed Application section to start.
 2. When the application has launched you will have to Signup and create a new account.
 3. Once you have a new account created you will be taken to the Dashboard page where you can create your first group!
-4. After your first group has been created you can add users to the group and start creating tasks for that group.
+4. After your groups have been created you can add users to each group and start creating tasks.
-5. Once the tasks have been made you can assign each task to a different user and assign a priority to each task.
+5. Once the tasks have been made you can assign a priority to each task and even add a due date for the task to be completed.
-6.
+6. Finally once the task has been completed you can check it off and move on to the next one!

 ## Motivations